Synerty/synerty-peek/docs/publish_plugins/PublishPeekPlugins.rst

 Publish Peek Plugins
 ====================

-Building a Production Release
+Generate a Production Release
 -----------------------------

-The peek package has build scripts that generate a platform build
+The peek package has build scripts that generate a platform build.

+.. important:: Windows users must use bash.

 ----